AP Environmental Science Score Calculator 2026

 The FRQ section tests your ability to apply environmental science concepts in extended responses:

 Strategy: Allocate roughly 23 minutes per FRQ.
 Always answer every sub-part—partial credit is awarded generously.
-Use specific scientific vocabulary and cite relevant environmental laws when applicable.
-Show all mathematical work with correct units.
+Use specific scientific vocabulary, show all mathematical work with correct units, and know that a reference sheet for symbolic notation on FRQ 3 will be available in Bluebook for the 2026 exam.

 Detailed Scoring Breakdown